Thousands have been evicted in the pandemic. Housing experts say Trump’s new ban is a temporary fix.

 'We feel lost'

-For thousands, Trump’s order has come too late.
+For thousands of people, Trump’s order has come too late.
 Nicole McCray’s tiny white wood-frame house with the sagging steps has been a jumble of boxes, shoes and books in recent days as she and her husband have begun packing up four years of belongings ahead of the judge’s formal eviction judgment Aug.
 27.

 McCray didn’t want to be embarrassed in front of her neighbors, so she was trying to get packed up before the sheriff deputies came knocking on her door.
 The plan was that she would temporarily go to her mother’s home, Leorteze to his grandmother’s.